30thirtya/haarukka/README.md

 - Create a file named after yourself (e.g. mikko-lehto.txt)
 - Commit your changes
 - Push to GitHub
-- Create a Pull Request to the course repository

 ### Learning outcomes